MarkvanMents/docs/content/studio-how-to/pages-how-to-configure-list.md

----
-title: "Configure a List and View List Item Details"
+# Configure a List and View List Item Details
-category: "Pages"
-description: "Describes how to configure a list of items in Mendix Studio."
-menu_order: 40
-tags: ["studio", "pages", "list", "how to"]
----

 ## 1 Introduction